Highlights of the Program

 • Comparing treatment and coating methods to improve measurement reliability

-• Highlighting nano-coating solutions to prevent buildup and ensure long-term precision
+• Emphasising nano-coating solutions to prevent buildup and ensure long-term precision

 11:25 - 11:30